provocon/coremedia-pdf-filter/README.md

 Since transformation might be too slow and CPU consuming for eager regeneration, a simple cachine mechanism is included.

-The libraries this extension depends on allow for a relaxed licensing footprint.
+The libraries, this extension depends on, allow for a relaxed licensing footprint.

 ## Compatibility

+CoreMedia Blueprints CMS-9, LiveContext 3, and Content Cloud 10 are supported.

 This extension can be integrated into blueprint workspaces starting from platform version 1707.
-The latest tested version to be used is 1904.
+The latest version in production use is 1904.
+The latest available version is meant for 1907.
 Use the corresponding branch for integration.
+Also this README.md is version specific.
+So switch branches before read the integration details.

 ## Usage

 The templates used on pages to be transformed may only output HTML which can be handled by the [OpenHTMLtoPDF][openhtmltopdf] converter library which in turn uses Apache PDF Box.

 The filter transforms the HTML code if the requested URI matches a pattern given by regular expressions.
 The default pattern is `\\?view=pdf`.